2006 Kenyan Air Force Harbin Y-12 crash: Reactions

 Kenya's President, Mwai Kibaki, issued a statement appealing for calm and prayers, adding that he had received the news with shock and disbelief, especially since the delegation of officials onboard the plane were headed to a peace mission in Marsabit.
 He also wished the injured survivors a quick recovery.
 Kenyan Vice President Moody Awori called the crash "a national tragedy".
 Three days of national mourning were declared by Mwai Kibaki.
 Ethiopian President Girma Wolde-Giorgis, Prime Minister Meles Zenawi and Foreign Minister Seyoum Mesfin expressed their condolences.
+In an editorial published by opposition newspaper Kenya Times on 11 April, the Kenyan leaders who had been killed in the crash were characterized as "martyrs of peace".

 The Speaker of the National Assembly of Kenya, Francis ole Kaparo, announced that Parliamentary activities were adjourned until the funeral of the victims was over.
 This was the second time that the Parliament was disrupted by the death of a Minister of Parliament; the first time being in 1975 when Josiah Mwangi Kariuki was murdered.
 The National Assembly of the Republic of Kenya observed a one-minute silence.
 Multiple Kenyan politicians expressed their condolences.
 Kenyan members of parliament "called for unity of purpose among leaders in providing lasting peace and tranquility to Kenyans."

 Dawud Ibsa Ayana, the chairman of the Oromo Liberation Front, expressed his condolences "on behalf of [him]self and [his] organization; the Oromo Liberation Front, and the Oromo people on the tragic plane accident that took the lives of those outstanding Kenyan public leaders...".
 Speaking to mourners at All Saints' Cathedral, Nairobi, Mwai Kibaki stated, "I personally have felt the loss of Mirugi immensely because I thought of him as a person who would do the work".
 Rhoda Siang'a, the wife of Gilbert Siang'a, stated: "Were it not for insecurity in the northern region of the country, my husband would not be dead.
 What a shame that he died in the process of brokering peace 40 years after independence."

 The accident dealt a major blow to peace efforts in the region.
 A United Nations official stated that it would be difficult to be able to find new individuals who would have the same level of influence and expertise as those in the peace delegation.
 Marc Cassady, an advisor to Parliament, stated, "These were the powerbrokers of this part of Kenya," adding that, "Essentially, this wiped out a regional political class."

 All sitting MPs from the districts of Marsabit and Moyale were killed in the crash.
 Public concern about the country's air safety arose following the accident, considering that two plane crashes involving senior members of the government occurred in less than three years.
 The crash is considered one of the most devastating aviation accidents in Kenya's history.

-Legacy

 On 12 April, Kibaki ordered a crackdown on crime, stating at a funeral service for seven of the victims that "All the state machinery will be mobilised to crack down on criminals who have been engaging in cattle rustling".